The US stock market has had a remarkable recovery from lows in early April.

 It’s been a whirlwind 12 months for the US inventory market.

 The Dow in early April had dropped 16% from its earlier December peak.
-The blue-chip index was on monitor for its worst April decline since 1932 earlier than Trump paused his preliminary “Liberation Day” tariffs, swiftly lifting shares out of their droop.
+The blue-chip index was on observe for its worst April decline since 1932 earlier than Trump paused his preliminary “Liberation Day” tariffs, swiftly lifting shares out of their droop.

 The S&P and Nasdaq hit record highs on June 27 and have since climbed additional into record high territory.